 No matter how minor you believe your injuries are, you should seek medical attention immediately.
 Call the police as soon as you can to report the accident and make sure you get a copy of the report.

 Gather evidence of your ski accident to support your claim.
 If possible, take photographic evidence of where you were injured and the weather conditions.
 Try to collect statements from anyone who saw your accident.

-How do I make a claim for a ski accident?
+How do I make a skiing accident claim?

 If you have sustained injuries in a ski accident that wasn’t your fault, you may be entitled to claim compensation.
 Our lawyers can review your case and provide free legal advice on the validity of your claim.
 Get in touch with our lawyers on 0800 0 224 224 to discuss your case or complete our online claim form.

-How much compensation can I get from a ski accident claim?
+How much compensation can I get from a skiing accident claim?

 Whether you have suffered a head or knee injury, the amount of compensation you can expect to receive from a ski accident depends on the individual case and the severity of your injury.
 Our lawyers will review your case and let you know how much compensation you are likely to get as soon as possible.

 There are a number of ski injuries you can claim for, but the most common ski injuries are sprains, fractures, cuts and bruises, broken bones and head, as well as injuries to the spine, back and neck.

 Who can I make a claim against for my ski injury?

 If your ski injury was caused by someone else’s fault, then you may be able to make a claim against them – they may well have insurance you can claim on.
 A claim can also be made against the skier, tour operator, ski centre, ski tutor or ski lift operator.